mzfr/liffy/README.md

 Liffy v2.0 is the significantly enhanced version of [liffy](https://github.com/hvqzao/liffy) which was originally created by [rotlogix/liffy](https://github.com/rotlogix/liffy).
 This version includes modern features like Rich terminal output, YAML configuration, enhanced threading, and multiple advanced exploitation techniques.

+Lot of new changes were vibe coded using claude.

 ## Table of Contents

 - [Features](#features)